Ash-Tao/Stock_Preformance_VBA/README.md

 Use nested loop to find the difference between closing and beginning price for each stock<br />
 A variable range is applied. `Range.End (xlDown)`<br />

-- Fhe percent change from opening price at the beginning of a given year to the closing price at the end of that year.<br />
+- The percent change from opening price at the beginning of a given year to the closing price at the end of that year.<br />
 Dim two variables for the found closing and beginning price.<br />
 Do the calculation.<br />